Tuesday, 7 September 2010

 "This booking has been a shambles from start to finish!" was one of his observations.

-“I never liked his books,” Jo quipped, “Particularly ‘Oliver Twist’.”
+"I never liked his books," said Jo.
+"Particularly *Oliver Twist*."

 A dog called Alice, Sheep musings, a Slow Worm on Moelydd Hill ....

-The descent from Llanymynech Hill was a treacherous affair.
-The night’s heavy rain had made everything slick and untrustworthy and the earthen track we were going down comprised of long, saturated grass and wet stones with polished surfaces.
-I felt sure that one of us was going to perform an unplanned series of gambols down the hill.
-On a couple of occasions, it was almost me.
-Bod, particularly, took his time in easing his large frame down from the heights.
-Jo and I let out audible sighs, as we reached the bottom and walked up to a wooden gate lying parallel to another track at Pen-y-coed.
-A herd of cows were being shepherded along this track, leaving us no choice but to wait it out and watch.
-Bod and The Four Walkers joined us as we did so.
-One of the cows which passed us, we noticed, had a deformed and twisted face.
-Another one was being chivvied along by a guy on a quad bike and was limping steadily.
+Jo and I let out audible sighs of relief when we reached the bottom and walked up to a wooden gate at Pen-y-coed, where a herd of cows was being shepherded along the adjacent track, leaving us no choice but to wait and watch.
+Bod and the Four Walkers joined us.
+One of the cows that passed had a deformed and twisted face.
+Another was being chivvied along by a man on a quad bike and was limping steadily.

 "No way!"
 I exclaimed.

-“I thought ‘Alice is getting hers’,” said Jo, in a grimly satisfied manner.
+"I thought — 'Alice is getting hers,'" said Jo, in a grimly satisfied manner.

-This first exertion was the start of the climb up Moelydd Hill.
-We began again and had another steep climb up and into woodland which was on limestone scree; with a sign saying this place was called ‘Jones’s Rough’.
+This was the beginning of the climb up Moelydd Hill.
+We started again — another steep pull up through woodland on limestone scree, past a sign identifying the place as Jones's Rough.

 "I tried putting a lighter under it to help," Bod said.

-I released the Slow Worm onto the dry-stone wall and it smoothly glided out of sight.
+I released the slow worm onto the dry-stone wall and it glided smoothly out of sight.

 Views from on high, racecourse relics, a family of mole catchers ....

-We decided there and then to stop to eat and discovered our wonderful packed lunches, courtesy of The Golden Lion, during a renewed attempt by the rain to settle in for the day.
-I became cold as we sat and ate; a chilly wind scythed about us and forced me to don an extra layer.
-The bench on which we sat contained one of those plaques in memory of a couple, of which was said, ‘They loved these hills.’
+We decided to stop and eat.
+Our wonderful packed lunches from the Golden Lion were produced in a renewed attempt by the rain to settle in for the afternoon.
+A chilly wind cut about us and I donned an extra layer.
+The bench carried one of those memorial plaques for a couple of whom it was said: *They loved these hills.*

-“In memory of Bod.
-He hated these hills,” he said with a laugh.
+"In memory of Bod.
+He hated these hills," he said, with a laugh.

-I did some filming of Jo at the old remains of the grandstand.
-It was a silent place in the spitting rain, which hadn’t been quite enough to give us a thorough soaking.
-The pulling breeze was fitful as I gazed about me and tried to imagine the noise of excited crowds and the gaily dressed women of over two centuries before.
-It was hard to tell where the racetrack had once run; trees have long since begun an invasion of this place.
-Bod seemed in no mood for reflections on the past and had walked off ahead, coming to a stop and waiting for us some 200 metres away.
+The Four Walkers caught up as we finished eating.
+One of them looked done in and wanted to stop, so we vacated the bench, left them to it and moved on.
+The track led through broadening woodland, the trees thinning until we left them behind and followed a narrowing path over several stiles toward the old Oswestry racecourse.
+I filmed Jo at the silent remains of the grandstand.
+It was a quiet place in the spitting rain — not quite enough for a thorough soaking, but persistent.
+I stood and tried to imagine the noise of excited crowds and the gaily dressed women of two centuries ago.
+It was hard to tell where the track had once run; trees have long since begun an invasion.
+Bod, in no mood for historical reverie, had walked off ahead and was waiting for us two hundred metres away.

 Free range rabbit, the kindness of strangers, squalor in Chirk ....

-We could also see Chirk Castle a little way ahead and below us on a lower hill.
-We began another descent, down the side of Bronygarth and towards the Ceiriog Valley.
-We were walking down a lengthy, grassed slope with gardens and what looked like farmhouses on our left when we came across something pie-bald and floppy-eared, lolloping in grazing circles amongst the grassy sward.
-It was quite obviously a domesticated Rabbit and was puzzlingly liberated, contenting itself with feeding in a small area whereas it had a whole pasture to choose from.
-It appeared unconcerned by our presence, but was canny enough to elude capture as I tried to approach it.
-Jo went off to locate someone at one of the farmhouses, but returned shortly with a puzzled frown and an ‘I don’t’ know’ shrug of the shoulders.
-In the event, we were forced to leave it as it was; an incongruous patch of black and white against the green of the slope.
-A perfect ‘here I am’ flag for a keen-eyed Buzzard, I mused.
+Chirk Castle was visible a little way ahead on a lower hill.
+We began descending the side of Bronygarth toward the Ceiriog Valley, down a lengthy grassed slope with gardens and farmhouses to our left, when we came across something piebald and floppy-eared, lolloping in grazing circles in the grass.
+A domesticated rabbit, puzzlingly at large, contentedly feeding in a small area when it had an entire pasture to choose from.
+It appeared unconcerned by our presence, but proved canny enough to elude me when I tried to approach.
+Jo went off to find someone at one of the farmhouses and returned with a puzzled frown and a shrug.
+We were forced to leave it as it was — an incongruous patch of black and white against the green of the slope.
+A perfect flag for a keen-eyed buzzard, I reflected.

-“There’s room here, lads,” she said, “It’s better than where you’re headed.”
+"There's room here, lads," she said.
+"It's better than where you're headed."

 She shrugged and said no more.